Sparser Block-Sparse Attention via Token Permutation: Experiments

 \subsection{Settings}

-\paragraph{Models \& Datasets} We employ two state-of-the-art long-context LLMs, claiming support for available context lengths above 128K tokens: \textbf{Llama-3.1-8B(128K)}~\citep{grattafiori2024llama3herdmodels} and \textbf{Qwen-2.5-7B-1M(1M)}~\citep{yang2025qwen251mtechnicalreport}.
-We evaluate the sparse attention methods on two challenging real-world long-context datasets to validate their effectiveness in real-world scenarios: \textbf{LongBench}\citep{bai2024longbenchbilingualmultitaskbenchmark} and \textbf{LongBenchv2}\citep{bai2025longbenchv2deeperunderstanding}.
+\paragraph{Models \& Datasets} For the main experiments, we employ two state-of-the-art long-context LLMs, claiming support for available context lengths above 128K tokens: \textbf{Llama-3.1-8B(128K)}~\citep{grattafiori2024llama3herdmodels} and \textbf{Qwen-2.5-7B-1M(1M)}~\citep{yang2025qwen251mtechnicalreport}.
+We evaluate the sparse attention methods on two challenging real-world long-context datasets to validate their effectiveness in real-world scenarios: \textbf{LongBench}~\citep{bai2024longbenchbilingualmultitaskbenchmark} and \textbf{LongBenchv2}~\citep{bai2025longbenchv2deeperunderstanding}.
 LongBench is a collection of 21 long-context understanding tasks in 6 categories with mostly real-world data, with the average length of most tasks ranging from 5K to 15K.
 LongBenchv2 further scales the context length, ranging from 8K to 2M, covering various realistic scenarios.
+We also conduct evaluation on \textbf{RULER}~\citep{hsieh2024rulerwhatsrealcontext}, a synthetic benchmark designed to systematically evaluate long-context LLMs across various context lengths.

 \paragraph{Baselines}

 We evaluate PBS-Attn alongside a set of strong baselines to validate its effectiveness.
 (1) \textbf{Full Attention}: The standard attention mechanism that computes the full attention matrix as the oracle method.
 Specifically, we use the FlashAttention~\citep{dao2022flashattention} implementation.
 (2) \textbf{Minference}~\citep{jiang2024minference10acceleratingprefilling}: A sparse attention method that performs offline attention pattern search, we utilize the official configuration for attention pattern setting.
 (3) \textbf{FlexPrefill}~\citep{lai2025flexprefillcontextawaresparseattention}: A block selection method for block-sparse attention that performs block selection based on the input and selects the attention pattern on the fly.
 We use $\gamma=0.95, \tau=0.1$ as reported in the original paper.
 (4) \textbf{XAttention}~\citep{xu2025xattentionblocksparseattention}: A block selection method for block-sparse attention that selects blocks based on an antidiagonal scoring of blocks.
 We use $\text{threshold}=0.9, \text{stride}=8$ as reported in the original paper.
 (5) \textbf{MeanPooling}: This method uses a mean pooling strategy on the unpermuted queries and keys to select blocks, which is the same selection method for PBS-Attn(detailed in~\ref{sec:block_selection_in_pbs_attn}).
 Our experiments shows that MeanPooling can serve as a strong baseline when the first and the most recent key blocks are forcibly selected for each query block, due to the attention sink phenomenon~\citep{xiao2024efficientstreaminglanguagemodels}.
 We use a selection threshold of $0.9$ for MeanPooling.